-Older adult’s Walking is a cure for most health-related issues.
-Numerous studies focused on walking, and they have all concluded that 20 to 40 minutes of walking a day would decrease the mortality rate by up to 50 percent.
-Although aging and death are inevitable, maintaining a simple and active lifestyle can reduce the mortality rate.
-That is a safe and accessible exercise that does not require any specific talent and has many health benefits.
+Walking is a cure for most health-related issues.
+Numerous studies have focused on walking, and they have all concluded that 20 to 40 minutes of walking a day would decrease the mortality rate by up to 50 percent.
+Walking is a safe and accessible exercise that requires no specific talent or equipment but a good pair of shoes.

-When walking, the body bears its weight, and this condition is an endurance exercise.
+When walking, the body bears its weight, which is an endurance exercise.
 This article will investigate the effects of walking on reducing the risk of death for older adults.

-Walking beside a healthy diet can help the elderly maintain an average weight.
-Several common conditions among people over 65 are related to excess weight, and walking can considerably reduce their risk.
-Walking helps us prevent type II diabetes, heart diseases, stroke, cancer, and many other issues.
+Walking and maintaining a healthy diet can help the elderly stay on average weight.
+Several common conditions among people over 65 are related to obesity, and walking can considerably affect your weight.
+Walking will help prevent type II diabetes, heart diseases, stroke, cancer, etc.